-(1821 Laval - 1908 Chennevières-sur-Marne) A merchant of Eastern weapons on a narrow, bustling North African street offers his wares—a silver helmet with chainmail and a rifle—while two stray dogs search for edible scraps at his feet.
-This characteristic cabinet painting was created by the French artist who entered the École des Beaux-Arts in 1837 on the recommendation of Ary Scheffer and studied under Paul Delaroche.
+(1821 Laval - 1908 Chennevières-sur-Marne) A trader of Oriental weapons on a narrow, bustling street in North Africa offers his wares - a silver helmet with chainmail and a flintlock rifle, while two stray dogs search for edible scraps at his feet.
+This characteristic cabinet painting was created by a French artist who entered the École des Beaux-Arts in 1837 on the recommendation of Ary Scheffer and studied under Paul Delaroche.
 Landelle first exhibited in 1841, primarily with religious and historical works.
-From 1865, he began traveling to the Middle East and North Africa, including Morocco, Algeria, and Egypt, increasingly dedicating himself to Orientalism.
-His works are distinguished more by sentimentality than ethnographic accuracy.
+From 1965 onward, he began travels to the Middle East and North Africa, including Morocco, Algeria and Egypt, increasingly dedicating himself to Orientalism.
+His works are distinguished more by sentimentality than ethnographic precision.
 Oil on mahogany panel.
 Signed.

 Karl (Karl) Herpfer